I forgot my password

 We look forward to connecting with you.

-As SVP, Centers of Excellence for Kelly Services, and the head of KellyOCG, I am responsible for leading a team that develops solutions for clients and supports Kelly's vision of providing the world's best workforce solutions.
+As SVP & GM for KellyOCG, I am responsible for leading a team that develops solutions for clients and supports Kelly's vision of providing the world's best workforce solutions.

 I’ve been fortunate to spend some time with Wharton Professor of Management Peter Cappelli on a variety of projects, including the recent Talent Supply Chain Management Forum.
 If you haven’t already read Peter’s landmark book ‘Talent on Demand: Managing Talent in an Age of Uncertainty’, then I cannot recommend it highly enough.